 Many railway modellers have equipped their locomotives with sound effects, from the distinctive chuff, chuff, chuff of steam locos and their pistons to the reviving up of a Deltic.

-These are achieved via DCC sound decoders such as the the Loksound 5 or Zimo’s MX645 while the Train Tech SFX10 and SFX20 offer similar functionality for DC trains.
+These are achieved via DCC sound decoders such as the Loksound 5 or Zimo’s MX645 while the Train Tech SFX10 and SFX20 offer similar functionality for DC trains.

 But a few layouts also incorporate background ambient sounds and create a deeply immersive experience.

-From bird song on rural scenes to station announcements to the hubbub of car horns and sirens in urban scenes they really add to the overall atmosphere of a layout.
+From bird songs on rural scenes to station announcements to the hubbub of car horns and sirens in urban scenes they really add to the overall atmosphere of a layout.
 (If you get a chance, watch and listen to Canute Road Quay by Graham Muz).

 I want these for my exhibition layout.
-Both because they add to the atmosphere and because nature sounds and their therapeutic effect boost the relaxation I get from the layout.
+Both because they add to the atmosphere and because nature sounds and their therapeutic effect boosts the relaxation I get from the layout.
 The benefits of nature sounds are explained here.

 Specifically, I want a countryside soundscape. with he babbling water sound for the river and bird song matching the woodland back scene.